christopher-besch/homepage/articles/27_rapid_transit_oddities/rapid_transit.md

 Oh, and you're lucky if you even have platform labels in your app of choice.
 Google Maps is terrible at that and almost never shows them, for example.

+One last honourable mention are the train stations *Gifhorn Stadt* and *Gifhorn*.
+Once we waited for your relatives in *Gifhorn* but their regional train goes through *Gifhorn Stadt* first.
+We told them to disembark in *Gifhorn*.
+They heard the announcement "next stop: *Gifhorn Stadt*" and departed at the wrong station.
+Naming them *Gifhorn Nord* and *Gifhorn Süd* would've been too easy.

 <HalfImage src="./pride_flag.jpg" full="true" />

 ## Closing